abram-stack/abram-stack/README.md

-### Hi there, I'm Bram 👋
+### Hi there, I'm Bram 👋 <br/> a self-taught frontend explorer.

-## self-taught front end developer !!

-- ⚡ When you think you are too late to start on tech..
-I've been there man
+## recently completed the main quest in "computer science" land 🧙🏾‍♂️.
+Enjoying every bit of the main and the side quests, and gain the exp during the journey, day and night.

+- ⚡ Just scratched very little of the web dev world.

 <br />